 This medieval braided updo is suitable for a 16th or 17th century lower class woman.
 16th and 17th century lower class women always wore their hair covered with a coif, so it’s not easy to know how they dressed their hair, but they might have worn a similar braided updo according to these two

-16th century paintings (a great source: about 16th/17th century hairstyles, and with free coif patterns).
+16th century paintings – a great source about 16th/17th century hairstyles + free coif patterns.

-Continue reading 16th Or 17th Braided Hairstyle – Tutorial
+Continue reading 16th Or 17th C. Braided Hairstyle – Tutorial

-I love jasmine flowers! 😀 So in this tutorial I’ll show you how you can make your own Indian jasmin or stephanotis flower garland which won’t wilt like fresh flowers: because the flowers are made with paper.
-The jasmin flower garland is very fast to make since the flowers don’t need to be glued.
+I love jasmine flowers! 😀 In this tutorial I’ll show you how you can make your own Indian jasmine or stephanotis flower garland which won’t wilt like fresh flowers: The jasmine flowers are made with paper!

 Continue reading DIY Indian Paper Jasmine Flower Garland – Tutorial